-The Bible is often viewed as a rules and regulations book of oppression and judgment which holds no relevance in today’s society.
-(By the way, I can totally see why someone might think that.
-I mean, some of the books were written more than 3,000 years ago!)
+The Bible is often viewed as a ‘rules and regulations’ book of oppression and judgment which holds no relevance in today’s society.
+By the way, I can totally see why someone might think that.
+Patriarchal societies and all that.

-But, in my experience, the Bible gives me scarily accurate depiction of today’s world and how to deal with it.
-The Bible gives me accounts by people I can relate to; useless, damaged, unspecial and ordinary.
+But, for me, I was finding that the Bible was just as relevant to today’s world.
+The Bible gives me accounts by people I can relate to; damaged, unspecial and ordinary.
 And how God loved them no matter what.

 And, more irony!
 As I was slowly realising and accepting my own mortality, my own sinful heart of stone, and my inability to fix things on my own, I was actually finding a new depth of freedom!